fujaba/fulibScenarios/src/test/scenarios/language/patternmatching/PatternMatching.md

 // Known Attribute
 We expect that there is some object c20 with 20 credits.
 We expect that there is some object c10 where credits is 10.

+// Unknown Attribute
+We expect that there is some object sr where some attribute is 'StudyRight'.